-- 1 The objectives assume current exchange rates and a normalised economic environment consistent with the economic assumptions made by Prudential in calculating the EEV the half-year ended 30 June 2010.
-They have been prepared using current solvency rules and do not which remains uncertain.
+1 The objectives assume current exchange rates and a normalised economic environment consistent with the economic assumptions made by Prudential in calculating the EEV basis supplementary information for the half-year ended 30 June 2010.
+They have been prepared using current solvency rules and do not pre-judge the outcome of Solvency II, which remains uncertain.